Memory Foam Mattress Buying Guide

 As the memory foam mattress market is flooded with so many different brands and models, it’s nearly impossible to single out one mattress as the “best”.
-Depending on sleep preferences – positions, body types, and budgets, a mattress can be ideal for one while totally unpleasant to another.
+Depending on individual sleep preferences, positions, body type, and budget of every sleeper, a mattress can be ideal for some people while totally uncomfortable for others.

 2.1 Types of Memory Foam

 The first step to buying a memory foam mattress is to learn about the 3 different types and what they have to offer.
 So unless you equip yourself with the knowledge, you won’t be able to choose the right one.

 2.1.1.
 Traditional / Standard / Viscoelastic Memory Foam

 Just like its name, traditional memory foam was the first type of memory foam to take the lead in the market in the mid-90s.
 Up until now, traditional memory foam ranks highest when it comes to comfort and satisfaction.
 It’s also the material used for the majority of memory foam pillows.

 Traditional memory foam has changed very little since its birth.

 - Pressure point relief – Distributes weight evenly across the mattress surface.